-moved here from Pat's website:
+Moved here from another corner of Pat's website:

 Stories of the Nazis, of Jewish Deaths, and of Survival

-Behind a Locked Door: The Villa Where a Doctor Experimented on Children (Margaret Talbot, New Yorker, 10-2-23) As a girl in Austria, Evy Mages was confined to a mysterious institution in Innsbruck.
+• Behind a Locked Door: The Villa Where a Doctor Experimented on Children (Margaret Talbot, New Yorker, 10-2-23) As a girl in Austria, Evy Mages was confined to a mysterious institution in Innsbruck.
 Decades later, she learned why.
 In final part she documents how she searched for information about her roots.

 "At the villa, Evy had to sleep with a blanket pulled tight under her armpits, her arms ramrod straight by her sides, to insure that her hands couldn’t wander.
 Socializing was virtually forbidden.
 Nobody ever told her the reason for these rules."